OpenMS/OpenMS-docs/docs/index.rst

-It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, :term:`Mascot`, etc. It supports easy integration of OpenMS built tools into workflow engines like :term:`KNIME`, Galaxy, WS-Pgrade, and :term:`TOPPAS` via the :term:`TOPP tools` concept and a unified parameter handling via a 'common tool description' (CTD) scheme.
+It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, :term:`Mascot`, etc. It supports easy integration of OpenMS built tools into workflow engines like :term:`KNIME`, Galaxy, WS-Pgrade, and :term:`TOPPAS` via the :term:`TOPP tools` concept and a unified parameter handling via a Common Tool Description' (CTD) scheme.

 .. important::
   As part of the **Center for Integrative Bioinformatics** (CiBi) in the **German Network for Bioinformatics**